phamcongthuy/challenge/_create/brioxy.md

    Regionally we are looking to see:

-   Support for and increase in the number of minority- and women-owned firms in LA—our programs are culturally based, draw from some of the country’s best trainers and thought leadersâ€”with hard skills that will build resilient organizations and companies.
+   Support for and increase in the number of minority- and women-owned firms in LA—our programs are culturally based, draw from some of the country’s best trainers and thought leaders—with hard skills that will build resilient organizations and companies.